dsg-innosource/foreflow-docs/overview.md

 - Resolved an issue where Form fields were not returned in the correct order

-- Resolved an issue where Dashboard elements were not displyed correctly
+- Resolved an issue where Dashboard elements were not displayed correctly

 - Resolved an issue where Table Actions were not fired when records were updated